Metop-A/B/C GOME-2 AAI product#

 set_global=False)

-The final step is now to animate the aai_combined DataArray over the 3 days to see the dispersion of Aerosols resulting from the Saharan dust event over Spain and France in February 2021.
+The final step is now to animate the aai_combined DataArray over the 3 days to see the dispersion of Aerosols resulting from the Saharan dust event over Spain and the western Mediterranean in April 2024.

 The animation function consists of four parts: